Manifold Oblique Random Forests: Towards Closing the Gap on Convolutional Deep Networks: Methods

-between respective minima and maxima inclusively.
-As columns are consecutive, a reference leftmost column in the unraveled matrix is sampled as $u \sim \mathcal{U}\{-h+1, H\}$.
-If 2D locality is specified, then a reference upper row is sampled as $v \sim \mathcal{U}\{-w+1, W\}$.
+In natural images, at each split node, a set of atoms are randomly sampled to produce candidate features across observations. \Mf\ accepts hyperparameters defining the minimum and maximum number of patch rows $\{h_{min}$, $h_{max}\}$ and columns $\{w_{min}, w_{max}\}$, respectively.
+To sample a patch, first the number of rows $h$ and columns $w$ are independently and uniformly sampled between respective minima and maxima (inclusive).
+As columns are contiguous, a reference leftmost column in the unraveled matrix is sampled as $u \sim \mathcal{U}\{-w+1, W\}$.
+If 2D locality is specified, then a reference upper row is sampled as $v \sim \mathcal{U}\{-h+1, H\}$.
 In both cases, the reference column and row may be outside of the matrix so that each feature has an equally likely chance of being included in a patch.
 The region outside of the matrix is ignored, effectively a zero-padded boundary.
-The algorithm pseudocode is equivalent to that of \Sporf\ except for the distribution $f_\mc{A}$ described above which can be seen in detail in Appendix \ref{appendix:pseudo}.
+The algorithm pseudocode is equivalent to that of \Sporf\ except for the distribution $f_\mc{A}$ described above which can be seen in Appendix \ref{appendix:pseudo}.

+In multivariate time-series, the features of a single observation $x_i \in \RR^p$ can also be viewed as organized into a 2D matrix in $\RR^{S \times T}$, where $S * T = p$.
+Each feature is indexed by a row and column over the number of sensors (S) and time points (T).
+In this case, only 1D locality might be beneficial where contiguous time points are correlated.
+However, unless the sensors are ordered in a meaningful manner, there is no reason to suspect locality along the sensor axis (i.e. columns).
+Again the parameters of the patch can be specified according to the data manifold.

 In our experiments, the atom weights were limited to values of $1$ and $0$ to limit combinatorial complexity but domain-specific atom design may be desired in some settings along with further task-specific atoms.
-For graph-valued data, one may consider sampling a collection of neighboring edges or nodes \citep{wu_comprehensive_2019}.
+For graph-valued data, one may consider sampling a collection of neighboring edges or nodes \cite{wu_comprehensive_2019}.
+For spatial related data, one can consider sampling a colleciton of nearby points in Euclidean or Riemannian space \cite{Saha2021-spatialrf}.